Big Cedar Campground, Kayak & Canoe Livery

 Upper Peninsula Campground on the Manistique River

-"Hello, our names are John and Mellissa Jones and we are proud life long "Yoopers" of Michigan's Upper Peninsula.
+"Hello, our names are John and Melissa Jones and we are proud life long "Yoopers" of Michigan's Upper Peninsula.
 We were both raised in the Sault Ste.
-Marie, well known for their Soo Locks.
-We purchased Big Cedar Campgrounds in the spring of 2020 and couldn't wait be your host and start making goals for the future of this great UP campground.
+Marie area, well known for their Soo Locks.
+We purchased Big Cedar Campground in the spring of 2020 and couldn't wait be your host and start making goals for the future of this great U.P. campground.
 We always been avid campers with a dream of some day owning a campground of our own.

-Future goals: upgrading electrical boxes and adding 50 amp at FHU sites - along with adding more FHU sites in the future.
+Future goals: upgrading electrical boxes and adding 50 amp at FHU sites - along with adding more FHU and cabin sites in the future.
 We also have great plans for both the playground and bathhouse.
 We are proud to be a “Good Sam Park” and “Full Time Families Parks”.
-We thank you for your interest in Big Cedar Campground and Canoe Livery and look forward to hearing from you!"— John & Mellissa Jones, Owner & Your Hosts
+We thank you for your interest in Big Cedar Campground Kayak & Canoe Livery and look forward to hearing from you!"— John & Melissa Jones, Owner & Your Hosts

 Big Cedar Campground History